varvet/pundit/README.md

 ## Ensuring policies and scopes are used

+When you are developing an application with Pundit it can be easy to forget to authorize some action.
+People are forgetful after all.
+Since Pundit encourages you to add the `authorize` call manually to each controller action, it's really easy to miss one.

+Thankfully, Pundit has a handy feature which reminds you in case you forget.
-Pundit adds a method called `verify_authorized` to your controllers.
+Pundit tracks whether you have called `authorize` anywhere in you controller action.
+Pundit also adds a method to you controllers called `verify_authorized`.
 This method will raise an exception if `authorize` has not yet been called.
-You should run this method in an `after_action` to ensure that you haven't forgotten to authorize the action.
+You should run this method in an `after_action` hook to ensure that you haven't forgotten to authorize the action.
 For example:

 ``` ruby
 class ApplicationController < ActionController::Base